Native Speaker Resources

 Reading Tip: Find something (like scriptures) that you can have the Hawaiian and English versions side by side.
 As you read you can go back and forth between the two.

-- Ka Baibala - Free online
+- Ka Baibala (pdf) - Spiritual Book

 - Get a journal and journal in Hawaiian

 - Use your phone, ipad, laptop, notebook to jot down notes

 - While listening to videos or audio recordings write down what you hear and use it as material to study when you sit down to study

 - Social Media - Comment and message in Hawaiian!
 Our handles @kaulumaika & @ka_alala